Nancy Storace: Failure of her voice

 In Autumn 1785 Mozart collaborated with Antonio Salieri (in whose operas Storace also performed) and an unknown composer, Cornetti, on a short cantata entitled Per la ricuperata salute di Ofelia, celebrating Storace's return to the stage.
 The cantata was believed to be lost until its discovery in November 2015 by musicologist and composer Timo Jouko Herrmann while doing research on Salieri in the collections of the Czech Museum of Music.

 Even after the five months absence was over, Storace's voice was apparently far from fully recovered.
 Goldovsky recounts the subterfuges that both Salieri and Mozart engaged in to make it possible for the recovering soprano to take major roles in their operas; Mozart in particular rewrote passages of The Marriage of Figaro at lower pitch to help Storace get through her performances.
 Modern performances use the pitch values assigned by Mozart to later sopranos in the Prague and Vienna revival performances.

-Marriage and personal life

-On 29 March 1784, she was married to John Abraham Fisher, a 40-year-old composer and violinist.
-The marriage went badly, as Fisher abused and may have beaten her.
-Word of this got to the Emperor, who was heavily involved in running his opera company, and he ordered Fisher to leave Vienna.
-Fisher complied, moving to Ireland.
-Storace was pregnant with a child, which was born on 30 January 1785; this daughter, Josepha Fisher, lived until 17 July 1785.